Patterns of enterprise agile dysfunction

 • JFDI (people management command of the last resort)

-For each dysfunctional pattern or behaviour above, there is an opportunity to see it as an impediment for the team to improve.
+There is, however, an opportunity to see each dysfunction simply as an impediment for the team to improve upon.

 Consistently doing this will improve the overall maturity of the agile process.
-Tailoring and embedding, retrospectives, root cause analysis, and continuous improvement practices will be helpful here.
+Tailoring and embedding, retrospectives, root cause analysis, and continuous improvement practices will be helpful.

-The extent to which you can address each dysfunction will come down to many factors, one of which is the maturity of the business and its ability to respond to change.
+The extent to which each dysfunction is addressed will come down to many factors, one being the underlying business structure and its ability to respond to change.

-Competitive market pressures and a constant demand to keep ahead will promote continuous improvement.
-Seeing Agile as a standardised, rigid delivery process will not.
+Competitive market pressures and a constant demand to keep ahead will promote continuous improvement, but seeing agile as a fixed delivery process will not.

 Get in touch if you need our help